JetBrains/teamcity-documentation/topics/configuring-schedule-triggers.md

 ### Branch Filter

-By default, the schedule trigger works for all branches.
+By default, a Schedule Trigger works for all branches.

 Read more in [Branch Filter](branch-filter.md).